List of Star Wars species (F–J): Gungan

 The Gungans, also known as Goongas, have humanoid amphibious bodies, but their heads are elongated with large, dangling fin-like ears.
 They are amphibian in blood and seem to have evolved from frogs and toads, given their incredible jumping.
 They live in underwater cities on the planet Naboo.
 The principal Gungan character in the movies is Jar Jar Binks; the ruler of the Gungans is Boss Nass.
 Boss Nass is an Ankura, a subspecies of Gungan.
 The only other Gungans to be given a name in the films are Captain Tarpals and Augara Jowil, though the novelization also mentions a General Ceel and The Yellow Dart.
 Other games have shown other leaders including Boss Gallo.

 The Gungans and the Naboo (human inhabitants of Naboo) did not get along, as the Gungans believed the Naboo to be pompous cowards, while the Naboo believed the Gungans to be barbarians.
 This attitude lasted until Queen Amidala united the Gungans and Naboo to fight the Trade Federation in the Battle of Naboo.
 After the Battle of Naboo, the Gungans attained representation in the Senate through Representative Jar Jar Binks, who became very close friends with Senator Padmé Amidala.

 The Gungans reproduce sexually; although they seem androgynous, the males tend to be taller and more muscular than the females, who usually tie their long ears back.

-Gwurran

-The Gwurran of Ansion look like the native Ansionians, only smaller.
-They are hyperactive, inquisitive beings who live primitively off the land and who steal the food of travelers passing through the hills.
-The Gwurran deeply hate their taller rural brethren, the Alwari, who consider them to be backward.
+Gungans ride the Kaadu, and maintain the Fambaa both are amphibious creatures.

 Habassa

-The Habassa are mentioned only in the X-Wing video game.
+The only mention of the Habassa is in the X-Wing video game.
 They originate from the planet Habassa II which was enslaved by the Empire.
 After the Battle of Yavin, they joined the Alliance.

-Hallotan

-The Hallotans are scaly creatures who are native to the planet Muskree.
-They have turned Muskree into an industrial planet and are immune to the pollutions they have created.